BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 The Xavier Evaluation SDK will require a key and the email address registered to that key to operate.
 Please contact BlackShark Tech at sales@blacksharktech.com to request an evaluation key.

 You need to specify an email address to receive the generated key.
-There is no obligation to purchase the Xavier SDK.
+There is no obligation to purchase the Xavier MRZ SDK.
 We invite you to explore and try it out for free.

 The Xavier Evaluation SDK displays a random pop-up screen to indicate that this is an evaluation version.
 Please contact BlackShark Tech email address sales@blacksharktech.com for a production license version of Xavier